 One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier authority.
 So in this basic sense LYNX is of course legit.
 Additionally, there are other factors you can take into account when you check the reliability of LYNX, e.g. if LYNX is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.

-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider LYNX safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider LYNX reliable in your individual circumstances.
 We also compared LYNX with two similar brokers.

 |Broker listed on stock exchange||No||Yes||No|

 Things always worth considering

 When you assess a stock broker it's best to think through the following aspects:

 - What authority or authorities regulate the broker?
 In other words who can you turn to if something goes south?